adobe/brackets/CONTRIBUTING.md

   (the [How to Use Brackets](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets) intro page is one example).
 * **Try out some [Brackets extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions)**
-  and give feedback to their authors.
+  and give feedback to the authors.

 ## Where Do I Start?